trustoverip/tswg-acdc-specification/spec/spec.md

 As explained previously in section 5, the primary difference between Partial disclosure and Selective disclosure is determined by the correlatability with respect to its encompassing block after Full disclosure of the detailed field value.
 A partially disclosable field becomes correlatable to its encompassing block after its Full disclosure.
 Whereas a selectively disclosable field may be excluded from the Full disclosure of any other selectively disclosable fields in its encompassing block.
 After Selective disclosure, the selectively disclosed fields are not correlatable to the so far undisclosed but selectively disclosable fields in the same encompassing block.
 In this sense, Full disclosure means detailed disclosure of the selectively disclosed attributes not detailed disclosure of all selectively disclosable attributes.

-Recall that Partial disclosure is an essential mechanism needed to support Chain-link confidentiality [@CLC].
+Recall that Partial disclosure is an essential mechanism needed to support Chain-link confidentiality [[ref: CLC]].
 The Chain-link confidentiality exchange offer requires partial disclosure, and full disclosure only happens after acceptance of the offer.
 Selective disclosure, on the other hand, is an essential mechanism needed to unbundle in a correlation minimizing way a single commitment by an Issuer to a bundle of fields (i.e., a nested block or array of fields).
 This allows separating a "stew" of "ingredients" (attributes) into its constituent ingredients (attributes) without correlating the constituents via the stew.

 ACDCs, inherently benefit from a minimally sufficient approach to Selective disclosure that is simple enough to be universally implementable and adoptable.
 This does not preclude support for other more sophisticated but optional approaches.
 But the minimally sufficient approach should be universal so that at least one Selective disclosure mechanism be made available in all ACDC implementations.
 To clarify, not all instances of an ACDC must employ the minimal Selective disclosure mechanisms as described herein but all ACDC implementations must support any instance of an ACDC that employs the minimal Selective disclosure mechanisms as described above.